FRRouting/frr/doc/user/zebra.rst

    This command displays route-map attach point to nexthop tracking and displays list of protocol with its applied route-map.
-   When zebra considers sending NHT resoultion, the nofification only sent to appropriate client protocol only after applying route-map filter.
+   When zebra considers sending NHT resolution, the notification only sent to appropriate client protocol only after applying route-map filter.
    User can get that information as JSON format when ``json`` keyword at the end of cli is presented.